techgirldiaries/theia/docs/QUICK_TEMPLATES.md

 ### Real-Time Status Tracker

 Live fraud analysis progression is displayed here.
 Phase status moves through Completed, In Progress and Pending states.
 Performance metrics include average phase time, throughput and error rates.
-Controls for Play, Pause and Reset are available alongside a progress adjustment slider.
+Control icons for Play, Pause and Reset are available alongside a progress adjustment slider.

 ### Multi-Agent Consensus Panel

 The MARAG agent collaboration is displayed in this panel.
-Each agent's current state is shown alongside the consensus score (0 to 100), source attribution and reasoning, and confidence intervals for uncertainty quantification.
+Each agent's current state is shown alongside the consensus score (0 to 100), source attribution and reasoning and confidence intervals for uncertainty quantification.

 ### Analytics Dashboard